slonigiraf/whitepaper/slonigiraf/ENG.md

 To address these issues, we propose using money to incentivize students to serve as tutors and require them to use a recommendation letter system to ensure the quality of such lessons.
 We have implemented this approach in several schools and observed an increase in education efficiency up to 75%, with students having ample time for both learning and teaching within their existing secondary education programs.

-## Proposed educational model
+## The proposed educational model

 <img alt="Image" src="https://github.com/slonigiraf/slon-whitepaper/blob/main/img/lesson.png?raw=true" width="500">

 *Figure 1.
-Proposed educational model named as "Slonigiraf"*
+The proposed educational model named as "Slonigiraf"*

 ### Students pay each other for diplomas issuance after successful tutoring